S/V Kat Boat

 It’s got to be a purebred cat.

-Mike and Juila L. at their first appearance at Rend Lake, 2009.
+Mike and Julia L. at their first appearance at the Rend Lake Messabout, 2009.
 Here she is sporting her original polytarp sail and no gallows.

 Rend Lake, 2011.
 Dacron sail from Duckworks, and gallows.
 She crossed the lake four times.